Magic (game terminology): History

 The magic system in tabletop role-playing games such as Dungeons & Dragons is largely based on patterns established in the Dying Earth novels of author Jack Vance.
 In this system, the player character can only memorize a fixed number of spells from a list of spells.
 Once this spell is used once, the character forgets it and becomes unable to use it again.

-"Mana" is a word that comes from Polynesian languages meaning something along the lines of "supernatural power".
+"Mana" is a word that comes from Polynesian languages with a complex meaning.
+Mostly, it loosely represents power, respect and dignity.
 The concept of mana was introduced in Europe by missionary Robert Henry Codrington in 1891 and was popularized by Mircea Eliade in the 1950s.
 It was first introduced as a magical fuel used to cast spells in the 1969 short story, "Not Long Before the End", by Larry Niven, which is part of and later popularized by his The Magic Goes Away setting.
 It has since become a common staple in both role-playing and video games.